Advertisement

 Join a support group

-Coping with a breast cancer diagnosis and treatment can be overwhelming for a patient and her family.
-A third-party support group can be especially helpful for patients because it enables them to speak to women who’ve had similar experiences.
+Coping with a breast cancer diagnosis and treatment can be overwhelming for a person and their family.
+A third-party support group can be especially helpful for patients because it enables them to speak to people who’ve had similar experiences.
 “When women join support groups, they can see the light at the end of the tunnel because they also meet people that have already gone through it,” Guaqueta says.

 The hospital where you’re treated may have a support group specifically for breast cancer patients.
 If you prefer one-on-one peer support, the American Cancer Society’s Reach to Recovery program may be a good option.
 Contact may be in person, via phone or online, based on your location.
 You can also check online for breast cancer groups that provide “virtual” support in a community setting.